 15. Instrument/Equipment Calibration and Frequency

 Regular cleaning and calibration of PurpleAir sensors is not recommended, and as long as the unit is functional no action is required.
-All equipment will be examined and function-tested between users.
+All equipment will be examined and function-tested between users by EPA.

 16. Acceptance Criteria